treeol/vagrant-foreman/README.md

 # Vagrant - Foreman

-This is a small script which starts a VM in Virtualbox over Vagrant and installs reqiurements and tools for foreman 1.10.
+A Vagrant script which starts a VM in Virtualbox and installs reqiurements / tools for foreman 1.10.

 #### Requirements